 Q: Where are you originally from?

-A: I'm originally from Switzerland, but before moving to Japan I lived in Los Angeles California for 7 years.
+A: I'm originally from Switzerland, but before moving to Japan, I lived in Los Angeles, California, for seven years.

 Q: Where are you living now?